vrazdalovschi/vrazdalovschi/README.md

 - 🔭 I’m currently working on becoming open source contributor :)
 - 🌱 I’m currently learning Go, AWS and improving CS knowledge
+- 📗 I’m currently diving in Distributing Computing and very excited about this
 - 😄 Dreaming about starting my personal tech blog

 #### Find me around the web 🌎: